whitelunarium/pages_fork/hacks/west-coast/ai/submodule_2.md

 * **AI learns from lots of data thats stored**
 <h2>AI Response and Storage</h2>

 <p>AI models, such as GPT, Gemini, Copilot, and Claude, are trained on millions of books, articles, websites, and more.
-This allows them to generate content that is informed by a vast amount of data, which can be both powerful and concerning.</p>
+This allows them to generate content that is informed by a vast amount of data, which can be both powerful and slightly concerning.</p>

 <h3>Data Storage Improves AI Accuracy</h3>